tohidur/CS/c1-r/3_ds/3_trees/README.md

   - Given pre-order and in-order - unique binary tree is possible

   - Given post-order and in-order - unique binary tree is possible

+### Construction of unique binary tree using in-order and pre-order
+- Pre-order = ABC
+- In-order = BAC

+- First element of Pre-order is root

+- And once you have root, from in-order left of that root element is left sub-tree and right of that root element is right sub-tree.

+- In case post-order root is printed at the end.
+So, we have to come from right towards left.